sagemath/sagewiki_to_gh-2022-10-10/sage-3.4.md

  * Merge Jon Hanke's quadratic forms code (Gonzalo Tornaria, Michael Abshoff) -- John Hanke has written a substantial amount of Sage code for working with [[http://en.wikipedia.org/wiki/Quadratic_forms|quadratic forms]].
 Hanke's code can serve as base for further enhancement to the case of binary quadratic forms, which are quadratic forms involving two variables.
 There are currently a number of patches on the trac server for enhancing the functionalities of binary quadratic forms.

+ * [FIXME] Clifford invariant and Clifford conductor (Gonzalo Tornaria) -- New functions {{{clifford_invariant()}}} and {{{clifford_conductor()}}} for computing Clifford invariants and conductors.
+The Clifford invariant is the class in the Brauer group of the Clifford algebra for even dimension.
+The new function {{{clifford_invariant()}}} computes the Clifford invariant of the even Clifford Algebra for odd dimension.
+The new function {{{clifford_conductor()}}} computes the Clifford conductor, i.e. the product of all primes where the Clifford invariant is -1.
+See the following text for the definition of the Clifford invariant and p.119 for the formula relating it to the Hasse invariant:
+   * T.Y.
+Lam.
+"Introduction to Quadratic Forms over Fields".
+Graduate Studies in Mathematics, vol.67.
+American Mathematical Society, 2005.